theislab/ehrdata/README.md

 Please refer to the [documentation][], in particular, the [API documentation][].

+## Disclaimer

+ehrdata is under heavy construction, and its API not stable.
+If you find it potentially interesting for your work, reach out to us via the [scverse zulip platform](https://scverse.zulipchat.com/)!
+We will be able to stabilize things you need.

+If you have inputs on features, please do not hesitate to open an issue on our [issue tracker][]!

 ## Installation

 You need to have Python 3.10 or newer installed on your system.